-Very simply, an acknowledgement of debt (“AOD”) is a written agreement between a debtor and a creditor in terms of which the debtor agrees that he is unequivocally liable to the creditor for a sum of money.
+Very simply, an acknowledgment of debt (“AOD”) is a written agreement between a debtor and a creditor in terms of which the debtor agrees that he is unequivocally liable to the creditor for a sum of money.

 Are there benefits?